Do I need to have a minimum GPA to be admitted to the Graduate Program?

 Ph.D. students can expect to receive up to 5 years of funding from the department.
 However, continued funding is conditional on the student continuing to make normal progress in the program.

-Applications received after February 1st will be considered for admission but will not ordinarily be considered for financial aid.
-Applications from international students will not be accepted after June 1st for the fall semester, since this does not provide enough time for visa documents to be processed.
+Applications received after January 15th will be considered for admission but will not ordinarily be considered for financial aid.

 When can I expect to learn the outcome of my application?

-We begin reviewing applications after the February 1st submission deadline.
-Decisions will be uploaded into the online application system as they are made, but no later than April 15th.
-Admitted students will receive additional information from the department in May.
+We begin reviewing applications in mid-January.
+Decisions will be uploaded into the online application system as they are made.
+Admitted PhD students will receive additional information from the department in May.

 Can I defer admission?